 Gate 2: Operational Readiness

 This gate evaluates whether the system can survive contact with the real world.
 Most pilots die here — not because of technical failure, but because nobody planned for operations.
 The gap between "it works in a notebook" and "it runs reliably in production" is where engineering rigor matters more than data science sophistication.
-Google's research on ML systems demonstrated that the surrounding infrastructure — data verification, monitoring, feature management — constitutes the vast majority of a production system's complexity.
+Research on ML systems in production demonstrated that the surrounding infrastructure — data verification, monitoring, feature management — constitutes the vast majority of a production system's complexity.

-Kill criteria: If integration requires architectural changes the organization can't commit to within 90 days, or if no team will accept production ownership, return to pilot phase or kill.
+Kill criteria: If integration requires architectural changes the organization can't commit to on a realistic near-term horizon, or if no team will accept production ownership, return to pilot phase or kill.

 Gate 3: Business Impact

-The final gate, evaluated 30-90 days after limited production deployment.
+The final gate, evaluated after a defined production window — long enough to accumulate meaningful signal, short enough to stay accountable.
 This is where you answer the only question that ultimately matters: is this making money or saving money?

-- Scalability confirmed: The system handles peak load without performance degradation as data volume increases, and costs scale sub-linearly with usage.
+- Scalability confirmed: handles peak load without degradation and costs scale sub-linearly with usage

-Kill criteria: If business impact can't be demonstrated within 90 days of limited production, sunset the system.
+Kill criteria: If business impact can't be demonstrated within the defined production window, sunset the system.
 Sunk costs are irrelevant.

 The Zombie Problem

 Between Gate 2 and Gate 3 lies the most dangerous zone: systems that are technically deployed but not generating value.
-These "zombie systems" consume infrastructure budget, engineering maintenance time, and management attention without producing returns.
-Nobody wants to kill a "live" system — it feels like regression; the sunk cost is visible; hope is cheap ("maybe next quarter the business team will adopt it").
-Zombie systems are more expensive than failed pilots because they incur ongoing operational costs.
-A failed pilot costs the development investment and stops.
-A zombie system costs the development investment plus $5-20K/month in infrastructure, monitoring, and maintenance — indefinitely.
-The antidote is a mandatory 90-day impact review for every deployed system with no exceptions.
-If the system doesn't clear Gate 3, it gets a 30-day improvement window.
+Zombie systems are more expensive than failed pilots — a failed pilot costs the development investment and stops, while a zombie incurs ongoing infrastructure and maintenance costs indefinitely.
+The antidote is a mandatory impact review for every deployed system.
+If it doesn't clear Gate 3, it gets a short remediation window.
 If it still doesn't clear, it's decommissioned.

 Scaling What Works: Post-Graduation